lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## March 17, 2018

+Send the thesis proposal to Terry... immediately starting to feel worried about whether she will absolutely hate it.
+But, well -- it's okay if she does; I can ask her to tell me what she would change, evaluate those suggestions, and adapt.
+I don't know everythng yet -- I'm only trying to point myself in the direction of interesting questions that I'll start knowing answers to later.

 ## March 16, 2018

 I was accepted to CSECS!
 To present the findings of ch 1!
 Which means my deadline for ch 1 is now October 10!!